Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 The short answer

 Every option below is credited honestly for what it's genuinely best at, and each card ends with a "choose this instead if…" so you can find your own fit.
-This page is published by WattleDB — that disclosure is at the bottom.
+This page is published by WattleDB, that disclosure is at the bottom.

 1

-Best for sovereign & regulated Australian teams
+Best for Australian-owned & regulated teams

 • Flat AUD pricing, unmetered bandwidth, ex-GST